d-uzlov/k8s-homelab/ingress/cert-manager/letsencrypt/readme.md

 mkdir -p ./ingress/cert-manager/letsencrypt/env
 echo <<EOF > ./ingress/cert-manager/letsencrypt/env/letsencrypt.env
 # Can be any valid email.
-# You will get a warning email from letsencrypt
+# Letsencrypt will send you a warning on this address
-# if you forget to update you certificate.
+# a few days before any of your certificates expire.
 email=example@example.com
 EOF